EmilJaffal/cif-site-analyzer/README.md

 ## Getting started

 Copy each line into your command-line applications.
-The code needs (i) a folder containing same-structure-type CIFs in the same directory as the main.py file (cif-site-analyzer).
+The code needs (i) a folder containing the same-structure-type CIFs in the same directory as the main.py file (cif-site-analyzer).

 ```bash
 $ git clone https://github.com/EmilJaffal/cif-site-analyzer